 - They help international taxpayers avoid Social Security double-taxation on the same earnings.

 - They help make sure that international workers are covered in terms of receiving benefits.

 Many, but not all, of the countries with which the US has Totalization Agreements are located in Europe.
 As of July, 2015, the United States has entered into Totalization Agreements with the countries listed below:

 - United Kingdom (UK)

 If you have questions about Totalization Agreements, you can contact the IRS and/or the SSA for additional information.
 SSA inquiries should be directed to the SSA Office of International Operations.
 You can contact the IRS by writing to the following address:

 U.S. Social Security Administration Office of International Programs P.O.
 Box 17741 Baltimore, MD 21235-7775

 However, you should also consult with a CPA for help understanding your tax liabilities as a US expat.
 The IRS and SSA can provide general information to help point you in the right direction, but will not be able to ensure your compliance with the Internal Revenue Code based on your personal tax situation.
 Only a CPA can sit down with you to review your specific filing requirements and tax liabilities in detail.

-If you’re a US expat and need help understanding your Social Security tax liabilities, or if you’re planning to move out of the country and want to get your taxes straightened out before you depart, call CPA Ted Kleinman at (800) 810-9312 for a free consultation.
+If you’re a US expat and need help understanding your Social Security tax liabilities, or if you’re planning to move out of the country and want to get your taxes straightened out before you depart, call CPA Ted Kleinman at (541) 923-0903 for a consultation.
 US Tax Help serves expatriates living in countries around the globe.